amanmishra19coder/100day-code-language-/README.md

 # day 15
 ## Write a program to calculate the factorial of a number.
 ## Write a program to reverse a given number.
+# day 16
+## Write a program to take a number as input and print its equivalent binary representation.
+## Write a program to check if a number is a palindrome.